Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 An old wooden school house

-Grafton Ghost Town is the perfect place in Utah to uncover the mysteries of the state’s gold rush past.
-Here, wander through historic streets, past old mines, and through the remnants of abandoned buildings.
+Grafton Ghost Town uncovers the mysteries of the state’s gold rush past.
+Wander through historic streets, past old mines, and through the remnants of abandoned buildings.

-Grafton was established in 1859 but because subsidence was hard to come by and crops planted by its first settlers repeatedly failed, the site was quickly abandoned in 1866.
-The photogenic site has since been in countless movies and is visited today by hundreds of weekly visitors.
+Grafton was established in 1859.
+However, subsidence was hard to come by and crops planted by its first settlers repeatedly failed.
+The site was quickly abandoned by 1866.
+Since then, it’s been in countless movies and is visited today by hundreds of weekly visitors.

 Jacob Hamblin Home